AriFordsham/GHCWiki/gitlab/merge-requests.md

 ## Backports

 After a patch has made it to `master` it might be appropriate to backport it to the stable branch (e.g. `ghc-8.8`).
-If backporting is desired first ensure that the issue is milestoned for the next minor release and mark the merge request containing the fix with the ~"backport needed" label.
+If backporting is desired first ensure that the issue is milestoned for the next minor release and mark the merge request containing the fix with the appropriate "backport needed" label(s) (e.g. ~"backport needed:8.8").

 While the release manager can perform the backport on your behalf, it is appreciated if you open a merge request with the backported patches yourself.
 There are two ways to backport a merge request: